mbiednov/ThinFilm_calculation/README.md

 In addition, the code (without the support of periodically repeating layers) is implemented in the Opal software, that can be found under https://github.com/mbiednov/opal/releases

 ### example: a 100nm thin layer (index 2.22) sandwitched with air (index 1) and glass (index 1.52)
 The results are compared with FDTD.
 Due to the increased time in simulating reflectity by FDTD, the example only compares the range of incidence angle from 0 to 40 deg.
+The wavelength is 632nm.
 ![Comparasion with FDTD](https://github.com/MarkMa1990/ThinFilm_calculation/blob/working/docs/comparison.png)